Common Vision Conditions by Age

 As you get older, you may find it harder to see or focus on things with ease.
 Reading the Sunday newspaper may become much harder than it used to be!

 It’s not your imagination, but you could be developing a vision problem called presbyopia, or age-related farsightedness.

 Presbyopia is age-related farsightedness.
 With presbyopia, the lens of your eye will become less flexible.

 You’ll find that focusing on things that are right in front of you is much harder.
 This could be your smartphone when you’re texting, trying to read a book for your book club, or knitting a blanket for your granddaughter.

 The most common solution to this is for people to start wearing reading glasses, which can make it easier to focus on things that are up close.
 We can treat presbyopia with blended vision (link to Near Vision page) as well.

 It’s likely that you’ve heard of glaucoma, but you may not know what it is.
-Glaucoma is a condition that occurs when pressure in your eyes gets too high, leading to optic nerve damage.
+Glaucoma is a condition that occurs when pressure in your eyes gets too high, leading to progressive optic nerve damage.